-If the School administrator or administrator's designee determines that the scholar's conduct warrants expulsion, the administrator shall provide written notice to the parent, guardian, or adult scholar of the proposed expulsion of the scholar.
+If the school administrator or administrator's designee determines that the scholar's conduct warrants expulsion, the administrator shall provide written notice to the parent, guardian, or adult scholar of the proposed expulsion no less than three-business days before the date of the expulsion hearing.
 The written notice shall also include the reason(s) for the proposed expulsion and the date, time, location and procedure for the expulsion hearing.
 The scholar is entitled to a hearing with the network hearing officer or, if the network's assigned hearing officer is unavailable, with a designated official as appointed by Uplift Education's CEO.
 At the hearing, the scholar and/or the scholar's representative (e.g., parent, guardian, attorney, other) will have the opportunity to review and present evidence and information.

 The hearing officer may place reasonable restrictions on the conduct of the hearing, including the length of the presentations.
-At the end of the hearing, the hearing officer may issue a decision immediately or may wait until a later date to communicate a decision, however, a decision should be rendered within 48 hours (or two School days) unless the hearing officer designates a later time.
-The hearing officer shall send written communication of the decision to the parent, guardian or adult scholar and to the School administration.
+At the end of the hearing, the hearing officer may issue a decision immediately or may wait until a later date to communicate a decision, however, a decision should be rendered within 48 hours (or two school days) unless the hearing officer designates a later time.
+The hearing officer shall send written communication of the decision to the parent, guardian or adult scholar and to the school administration.
 If the hearing officer determines that expulsion is appropriate, the written decision ("Expulsion Decision") shall include the length of the term of expulsion.